chints87/ecommerce/README.md

 5. Click *Enable*
 6. Once in the database, click on the *Rules* tab and change allow read, write: if *false* to *true* and hit *Publish*

+**Refer to SignIn and SignUp components : src/components/Forms** to obtain user credentials from Authentication service and to create a user in firestore

 ## Redux setup for global state management